CyVerse-learning-materials/ag2pi-intro-to-computation-workshop/step3.rst

 **8.** Start the Job as a background process.

-**9.** This particular App will likely need to install a few missing dependencies before it starts running.
+**9.** This particular App will install a few missing R packages before it starts.
 Don't worry, it will do this automatically.
 After it has installed the missing package dependencies, it should begin to echo out logs and then start to run on the ``localhost`` address number ``127.0.0.1`` using a randomly assigned PORT number:

    .. code ::